Xjph/ObservatoryCore/README.md

 If you're interested in Custom Criteria for Explorer in particular you can find [the documentation for writing them](https://github.com/Xjph/ObservatoryCore/wiki/Lua-Custom-Criteria) in the project wiki.

+If you want to chat or collaborate with other users of Observatory you can find us either in the [Elite Dangerous forum thread for Observatory](https://forums.frontier.co.uk/threads/elite-observatory-search-your-journal-for-potentially-interesting-objects-or-notify-you-of-new-ones-on-the-fly-while-exploring.521544/), or on the [Elite Observatory Discord](https://discord.gg/y2evtaas).

 For information on how to create a plugin, refer to this article about [ObservatoryFramework](https://github.com/Xjph/ObservatoryCore/wiki/Framework).

 ## Prerequisites for use